NTRajapaksha/SentiViz/README.markdown

   - Connected the frontend to the backend using the fetch API.
 - **Files**: `index.html`, `styles.css`, `script.js`

-### Collaboration
-Both team members worked together on debugging, testing, and ensuring seamless integration between the frontend and backend.
-The project was managed using GitHub, with commits reflecting individual contributions.

 ## Additional Information
 - **Troubleshooting**:
   - If you see a "tokenizer not defined" error, verify that the `ModelManager` is properly initialized.